FarisIftikharAlfarisi/image-segmentation-soreang/README.md

 All extracted features were combined into high-dimensional vectors and clustered using the K-Means algorithm.
 Hyperparameter optimization was performed, with the best configuration achieved at k = 4 clusters, `k-means++` initialization, and the Lloyd algorithm.
 Evaluation using Silhouette Score (0.5219), Calinski-Harabasz Index (1054.65), and Davies-Bouldin Index (0.5480) indicated balanced segmentation performance in terms of compactness and separation.

----

 ## Results
 The segmentation results demonstrate the model's capability to effectively distinguish between settlement areas and vegetated regions.
 Forests and conservation areas were clearly identified, while settlements were separated from agricultural land.
 The main challenge was differentiating between active and post-harvest paddy fields, as both share similar spectral characteristics, often resulting in them being grouped within the same cluster.

----

-## 📌 Conclusion
+Conclusion
 The K-Means-based segmentation method, combined with color, texture, frequency, edge, and spatial position features, proved effective for label-free land cover mapping, especially with small datasets.
 The use of SLIC superpixels significantly enhanced segmentation boundary precision.
 In the future, this system could be extended with temporal data integration for seasonal change detection, automated calculation of land cover area, and the application of *deep clustering* techniques to improve adaptability to complex spatial patterns.

----

-## 📚 Keywords
+## Keywords
 `K-Means` `Image Segmentation` `Unsupervised Learning` `Land Cover` `Satellite Imagery` `SLIC Superpixel`

 ---

 <p align="center">
-  <i>This project was developed as part of the Supply Chain Management course, Bachelor of Informatics Engineering, Universitas Komputer Indonesia</i>
+  <i>This project was developed as part of the Research Methodology course, Bachelor of Informatics Engineering, Universitas Komputer Indonesia</i>
+   <i>Faris Iftikhar Alfarisi</i>
 </p>